mjknj18/Financial-Data_Election-Result-Analyses/README.md

 ### Observations

-1. 3,521,001 total votes were cast.
+1. The candidates were Khan, Correy, Li, and O'Tooley.
-2. The candidates were Khan, Correy, Li, and O'Tooley.
+2. The total number of votes cast was 3,521,001.
 3. The total vote distribution was 2,218,231 for Khan, 704,200 for Correy, 492,940 for Li, and 105,630 for O'Tooley.
 4. The vote percentage distribution 63.0% for Khan, 20.0% for Correy, 14.0% for Li, and 3.0% for O'Tooley.
 5. The winner of the election was Khan.